-- 7.1.
-As part of the application process, the Institute will ask a panel of peers to visit the organisation to assess its suitability for registration and report to the committee.
+- As part of the application process, the Institute will ask a panel of peers to visit the organisation to assess its suitability for registration and report to the committee.
+The Responsible Post-holder must be present during the inspection.
+In exceptional circumstances, an alternative arrangement may be made with the panel's approval.
 Every organisation should expect to be inspected for each registration period, which is normally every three years.
 On occasion, for example with sole traders, the inspection may take the form of an interview with the Responsible Post Holder and a review of documentation at a place other than their workplace.
-No organisation will be registered if it has not been inspected for six years. - 7.2.
-Where an organisation has more than one suitable office for an inspection, the Institute will choose which office to inspect.
+No organisation will be registered if it has not been inspected for six years. - 7.2 Where an organisation has more than one suitable office for an inspection, the Institute will choose which office to inspect. - 7.3 The inspection panel will vary depending on the size and nature of the organisation, and may be comprised of or have input from - 7.3.1 members of the Registrations committee (Organisations) - 7.3.2 Responsible Post Holders or their nominated deputies, who must be senior employees of a Registered Organisation and an accredited member of the Institute - 7.3.3 relevant curators for organisations carrying out contracting and consulting work - 7.3.4 relevant (Institute-accredited member) contractors or consultants for organisations carrying out curatorial work - 7.3.5 other accredited members of the Institute with relevant technical knowledge - 7.3.6 historic environment specialists who are not members of the Institute and who have relevant technical knowledge - 7.3.7 and a member of Institute office staff, or appropriate representative, to take minutes, guide procedure, and write up the final inspection report - 7.4 Policy statements, procedures guides and sample documentation, such as examples of publications, must be available to the panel before and during the visit.
+Failure to provide documentation may result in the application being delayed. - 7.5 The proposed Responsible Post Holder of the organisation to be inspected will be given the opportunity to express concerns and preferences about the potential panel, and the Institute will consider reasonable requests.
+The final decision will rest with the Institute. - 7.6 Registered Organisations must expect to be asked to provide staff time to serve on inspection panels. - 7.7 On completion of the visit the panel will discuss the findings of the inspection and decide on the recommendations to the Committee.
+The Responsible Post Holder will be informed of the findings of the inspection but not the panel's recommendation to the Committee.

-- 7.3.
-The inspection panel will vary depending on the size and nature of the organisation, and may be comprised of or have input from - 7.3.1. members of the Registrations committee (Organisations) - 7.3.2.
-Responsible Post Holders or their nominated deputies, who must be senior employees of a Registered Organisation and an accredited member of the Institute - 7.3.3. relevant curators for organisations carrying out contracting and consulting work - 7.3.4. relevant (Institute-accredited member) contractors or consultants for organisations carrying out curatorial work - 7.3.5. other accredited members of the Institute with relevant technical knowledge - 7.3.6. historic environment specialists who are not members of the Institute and who have relevant technical knowledge - 7.3.7. and a member of Institute office staff, or appropriate representative, to take minutes, guide procedure, and write up the final inspection report - 7.4.
-Policy statements, procedures guides and sample documentation, such as examples of publications, must be available to the panel before and during the visit.
-Failure to provide documentation may result in the application being delayed. - 7.5.
-The proposed Responsible Post Holder of the organisation to be inspected will be given the opportunity to express concerns and preferences about the potential panel, and the Institute will consider reasonable requests.
-The final decision will rest with the Institute. - 7.6.
-Registered Organisations must expect to be asked to provide staff time to serve on inspection panels. - 7.7.
-On completion of the visit the panel will discuss the findings of the inspection and decide on the recommendations to the Committee.
-The Responsible Post Holder will be informed of the findings of the inspection but not the panel's recommendation to the Committee. - 7.8.
-A copy of the report will be submitted to the organisation concerned and the organisation's file at the Institute's office and will be considered by the Registration Committee (Organisations).
+7.8 A copy of the report will be submitted to the organisation concerned and the organisation's file at the Institute's office and will be considered by the Registration Committee (Organisations).

-8. Decisions
+8 Decisions

-- 8.1.
-The findings of the report and recommendation(s) of the panel will be considered by the Registration Committee (Organisations), which will make the final decision on registration. - 8.2.
-The outcomes of the Committee's consideration of an application may be
+- 8.1 The findings of the report and recommendation(s) of the panel will be considered by the Registration Committee (Organisations), which will make the final decision on registration. - 8.2 The outcomes of the Committee's consideration of an application may be